Snowball115/SOL-DirectX-Game/README.md

 ## Description
-This project was created as an assignment, during the time at the university for the DirectX course.
+This project was created as an assignment, during the time at the university for a DirectX course.
 It should help to understand the basic processes of a DirectX game engine.
 Here a game concept was thought up, in my case I took a Pokemon focused gameplay.
 The player interacts with a monster on the field (represented here by pointy spheres), which allows him to enter a battle mode and fight the enemy.